iqunet/tutorials/_posts/2024-7-23-power-quality.md

 For this, two sensors were deployed on the compressor room electrical supply, each with their specific focus:

-**GridMate AG1 Power Quality Monitor:** This LoRaWAN-enabled sensor measures aggregate data such as average grid voltage, RMS and peak current, cosine &phi;, true power factor (TPF) and distortion power (THD) on all three phases on a 10 minute base interval.
+**iQunet GridMate AG1 Power Quality Monitor:** This LoRaWAN-enabled sensor measures aggregate data such as average grid voltage, RMS and peak current, cosine &phi;, true power factor (TPF) and distortion power (THD) on all three phases on a 10 minute base interval.
 This provides us the long-term data essential for the total energy usage as well as the amount of displacement power and the harmonic contents.

 <img src="{{ site.baseurl }}/assets/images/power-gridmate.jpg"
-  alt="GridMate AG1 LoRaWAN Power Monitor"/>
+  alt="AG1 LoRaWAN Power Monitor"/>
-<figcaption>figure 3: GridMate AG1 LoRaWAN Power Monitor.</figcaption>
+<figcaption>figure 3: AG1 LoRaWAN Power Monitor.</figcaption>

 **Wireless Current Waveform Sensor:** Positioned on one of the phases, this sensor captures high-speed snapshots (4kS/s) of the current waveform and its